BlueBrain/nmodl/docs/CC2023/PAD.md

 ### Expectations

 We expect that all setup and benchmarks can be completed within one working day.
-The expected time for building the docker image is around 10 minutes using a modern multicore system with a stable internet connection.
-The expected runtime of the benchmarks is around 4 hours.
+The expected time for building or pulling the docker image is around 10 minutes using a modern multicore system with a stable internet connection.
+The expected runtime of the benchmarks is around 5 hours.